flononymus/UI-Box-Typescript/CODE_OF_CONDUCT.md

 - **General/QOL**
   - [ ] fix DOM cant find darkmodeToggle when it starts on canvas page
+  - [ ] Indicate what page is active

 - **Pages + Functionality**